-Tayto are the quintessential Irish crisps (potato chips).
-Set up in 1954 by Joe Murphy, Tayto has captured the hearts and stomachs! of the Irish people.
-According to their own stats, 525 packs are bought each minute.
+Tayto is the quintessential Irish crisps (potato chips).
+Set up in 1954 by Joe Murphy, Tayto has captured the hearts of the Irish people.
 There are three flavors to pick from Smokey Bacon, Salt & Vinegar, and Cheese & Onion, but true connoisseurs know that Cheese & Onion is the superior choice.
-Tayto is made in Ireland and owned by Irish company Largo Foods.
-Largo Foods also own the similarly excellent Hunky Dory, King and Perri range of crisps.
-Between those four brands, Largo makes up almost 50% of the booming Irish crisp market.

 Although now owned by international conglomerate Diageo, Guinness still ranks as one of the most Irish drinks going.
 Vast quantities of the black stuff are still produced at St. James’s Gate in Dublin.
 A meal almost in and of itself, Guinness can be enjoyed as a pint, or as an added ingredient in plenty of Irish dishes.

 Brennan’s bread is an Irish brand through and through.
 Its bright yellow packaging is known to spark a sense of delight in all who see it.
 Wholly Irish-owned, the bread is produced in Dublin.
 This bread makes for excellent toast and sandwiches.